edukamoz/edukamoz/README.md

 <br>

 <div align="center">
-Desenvolvido com ❤️ por Eduardo
+Developed with ❤️ by Eduardo
 </div>